Year 1 Science articles

 At-home science doesn't have to involve expensive special equipment!
 Primary school teacher and author of the 15-Minute STEM series, Emily Hunt, suggests some brilliant STEM uses for everyday items you'll find in your recycling bin, along with three quick, creative STEM activities your family can try with each of them.
 Will you make a water xylophone, a ping pong ball run or a hurricane house?

-Best wildlife and nature home schooling resources
+Best wildlife and nature home education resources

-Watch wildlife webcams, construct habitats, grow seeds on a windowsill and make eco-friendly choices – we've rounded up the best nature and wildlife home schooling resources to help your child explore the world without straying from home.
+Watch wildlife webcams, construct habitats, grow seeds on a windowsill and make eco-friendly choices – we've rounded up the best nature and wildlife home education resources to help your child explore the world without straying from home.

-Best science home schooling resources
+Best science home education resources

 You don't need a Bunsen burner, a chemistry set or a science degree to share these STEM (Science, Technology, Engineering and Maths) activities with your child at home.
-Whether you want to try a hands-on experiment, ask an expert some questions via video chat or play some interactive games, you'll find lots of science homeschooling options in this round-up of resources.
+Whether you want to try a hands-on experiment, ask an expert some questions via video chat or play some interactive games, you'll find lots of science home education options in this round-up of resources.

 Best kids' activity packs to download